- What is peer pressure?

 [ Read: Causes Of Teen Stress ]

-Although you cannot make your teen choose their friends, you may suggest them to spend time with other teens, who resist negative peer pressure.
-Peer pressure does not always last forever.
+Although you cannot make your teen choose their friends, you can give them opportunities to spend time with other teens, who resist negative peer pressure.
+Peer pressure does not last forever.
 Your child is less likely to be influenced by negative peer pressure as they grow older.
 However, if you feel the situation is getting out of hand, then take your teen to a psychologist or get in touch with a local helpline number.

 What are your views on teen peer pressure?
 Let us know in the comment section below.